 Paella arancini.
-A savvy and sassy little appetizer that’s inspired by an Italian classic but tastes contemporary as heck.
+A savvy and sassy little appetizer that's inspired by classic Italian arancini but tastes contemporary as heck.

 Paella arancini.
-These fried balls of crisp, creamy, ooey gooey beauteousness are essentially a riff on classic Italian arancini in which leftover risotto is formed into croquettes and fried until crisp and golden on the outside, creamy and comforting on the inside, and smothered with or dunked in red sauce.
+These fried balls of crisp, creamy, ooey gooey beauteousness are essentially a riff on classic Italian arancini, in which cold leftover risotto is shaped into croquettes and fried until crisp and golden on the outside, creamy and comforting on the inside, and smothered with or dunked in red sauce.
 Except we replaced the risotto with paella and the red sauce with romesco.
 Sorta brilliant, yes?
 Because now you not only have an excuse to make paella but you have an impressive appetizer or tapas or midnight nosh or, well, we’ve yet to experience a time of day when we didn’t welcome these deep-fried orbs of crowd-pleasing perfection.
 Originally published February 22, 2017.–Angie Zoobkoff

 Paella Arancini Recipe